VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 * `global`
 * `scrape_configs`

-All the other section are ignored, including [remote_write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) section.
+All the other sections are ignored, including [remote_write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) section.
 Use `-remoteWrite.*` command-line flags instead for configuring remote write settings:

 * `-remoteWrite.url` for pointing to remote storage.
 Data to remote storage can be sent either via HTTP or HTTPS.
 See `-remoteWrite.tls*` flags for details.